Liz Jackson: Career

 Jackson received three Logie Awards for "Fixing Cricket" and stories related to the Blackhawk disaster and HIV transmission from a doctor's surgery.

 At the start of 2005, Jackson hosted the media-criticism program Media Watch, before stepping down in December 2005 and returning to Four Corners.

 Personal life

 She had a family with her long-term partner Martin Butler award winning film and television producer, director, and screenwriter; including their daughter Rose Jackson.

 In November 2016, Jackson revealed she had been diagnosed with Parkinson's disease in 2014, with the release of a documentary called "A Sense of Self" broadcast as an episode of Four Corners.

 Jackson died in her sleep while on holiday in Greece on 27 June 2018 at the age of 67.

-Her daughter Rose is a Labor member of the New South Wales Legislative Council.
+Her daughter Rose is a Labor member of the New South Wales Legislative Council and a minister in the Minns Government.